Extra Masala

 15. Sliding window condition:

-we are sure that something is monotonic, which may be a count, sum, etc.
+use when you are sure that something is monotonic (may be a count, sum, etc.)

 (example: longest subarray with sum K)